-402 Meal and Rest Breaks and Breaks for Nursing Mothers
+402 Meal and Rest Breaks

 Meal Breaks - An employee who works more than six hours in a given day will receive an unpaid, duty-free meal break of no more than sixty minutes.

 Scheduling of Meal Breaks - Scheduling of meal breaks must be approved by the Department Head in accordance with the needs and requirements of the department.
 Meal breaks must normally be taken in the middle of the employee's workday.
 Unless otherwise directed by the Department Head, an employee may leave the work-site during the meal break.